telicent-oss/smart-caches-core/docs/index.md

 Please see [Action Tracker](action-tracker/index.md) documentation for more details.

+## Distribution Lifecycle

+The `distribution-lifecycle` module contains APIs for listening to, tracking and reacting to distribution lifecycle events that are used to coordinate processing and visibility of data across the Telicent Core platform.

+Please see [Distribution Lifecycle](distribution-lifecycle/index.md) documentation for more details.

 # Building Pipelines

 Using the various concepts provided by these libraries we can build new data processing pipelines relatively easily